 I’m an expert in the percussion traditions of other cultures.
 I have traveled to West Africa and Cuba to study African and Afro-Cuban drumming.
 I’ve also enrolled in the world music program at West Virginia University, which is renowned for its African and steel drum ensembles.

 In 2005 I was appointed interim director of WVU’s World Music Center.
 In this role I led the West Virginia University African Ensemble, Steel Drum Ensemble, and Taiko Ensemble at schools across the country.
 I’ve also performed with world music ensembles at professional conferences and international music and dance festivals in Canada, South Korea, and Taiwan as a member of the multi-ethnic music and dance ensemble Azaguno.

 I relocated to Pittsburgh, Pennsylvania in 2008.
 Since then I’ve worked as a percussion performer, teacher, and dance accompanist.
-I’m currently performing with the Mathew Tembo and the African Routes, the Uptown Rhythm and Brass band and the Queen City Funk and Soul Band.
-I’m also part of Resonance, a percussion ensemble that presents educational performances on the history of steel pan and other world drumming traditions at schools in the Pittsburgh area.
-This past spring I became the the percussion director for the Hampton High School Marching band.
-And I maintain a private teaching studio where I teach all areas of percussion to students from age seven to seventy.
+I became the percussion director for the Hampton High School Marching band in 2014.
+And, I’m currently performing with Dr. Zoot, a swing and dance music band that performs locally and throughout the region.
+I also maintain a private teaching studio, where I teach all areas of percussion to students from ages seven to seventy.